‘Roseanne’ Spoilers: Darlene & Becky Share A Special Moment, Wacky Jackie

 — Roseanne on ABC (@RoseanneOnABC) April 7, 2018

 Meanwhile, Jackie will head to an animal rescue organization in hopes of adopting a dog.
 However, she will be shocked when the organization rejects her application to adopt a puppy.
-Of course, Roseanne will get involved and she and her sister will be forced to come up with a plan to change the organization’s mind, and get Jackie the dog she so desperately wants.
+Of course, Roseanne will get involved, and she and her sister will be forced to come up with a plan to change the organization’s mind and get Jackie the dog she so desperately wants.
 It seems that Jackie’s comedy will be featured heavily in the episode as she’ll be involved with both of the major storylines.

 The promotional photos also reveal that the Conner family will show up at Becky’s restaurant, which should offer some comic relief itself.
 Roseanne currently airs on ABC at 8 p.m. on Tuesday nights.
-The series is in the middle of its nine-episode Season 10 revival run, but has already been renewed for a Season 11 at the network.
+The series is in the middle of its nine-episode Season 10 revival run but has already been renewed for a Season 11 at the network.